jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

-Ruff was utilized as both a linter and a formatter using GitHub actions to ensure PEP8 compliancy.
-By implementing it this way these checks are made automatically when pushing to main.
+Ruff was utilized as both a linter and formatter using GitHub Actions to ensure PEP8 compliancy.
+By implementing it this way these checks are made automatically when pushing to the main branch.
 In our case multiple redundant import statements were removed by this check.

-In larger project with a big team collaborating, ensure a cohesive formatting helps with code readability and alleviates compatibility issues.
+In larger projects with a big team collaborating, ensuring a cohesive formatting helps with code readability and alleviates compatibility issues.

 ## Version control